 How to make every dollar of your bathroom remodel count

-All in all, although you’re not guaranteed to get back every penny you spent on a bathroom remodel at resale, a fresh, updated bathroom will get buyers’ attention and also bring joy to you during the time that you get to enjoy it as a homeowner.
+All in all, although you’re not guaranteed to get back every penny you spend on a bathroom remodel at resale, a fresh, updated bathroom will get buyers’ attention, will likely increase your home’s value, and bring joy to you while you enjoy the space as a homeowner.

-But if you’re looking to sell in a few months or even a year’s time, talk to a real estate agent before you start making any major improvements.
-Oftentimes, it’s better to save your money on minor fixes and repairs that would get flagged in the home inspection and put the for-sale sign up, rather than drag out your listing with last-minute renovations.
+However, if you’re looking to sell in a few months or even a year’s time, talk to a real estate agent before you make any major improvements.
+Oftentimes, it’s better to save your money by fixing minor repairs that would get flagged during a home inspection and then put up the for-sale sign, rather than drag out your listing with last-minute renovations.